Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel

 One can take $M_0$ to be compact or noncompact. \end{thm}

-We prove this result by constructing towers of retractions of ball quotients onto totally geodesic complex curves.
-This method would imply that Theorem \ref{thm:CongruenceGrowth} holds for all $n$ if there exist examples of retractions of this kind for $n > 3$, but we know no examples.
-For $n = 3$, our result is not optimal, as Cossutta has a lower bound of $\mathrm{vol}(M_j)^{\frac{1}{4}}$ \cite{Cossutta}, and it would be interesting to achieve that lower bound geometrically.
+In particular, the growth rate is exactly $\mathrm{vol}(M_j)^{\frac{3}{8}}$ in principal congruence towers, and one can take these manifolds to prove part (4) of Theorem \ref{thm:MainCusped}.
+The lattices used to prove Theorem \ref{thm:CongruenceGrowth} are precisely the lattices of `simple type', and the lattices to which Rogawski's vanishing results apply are those which are not of simple type.
+Marhsall's proof uses deep facts about the existence of certain automorphic representations.
+In the course of proving Theorem \ref{thm:MainCusped}, we will give a completely elementary and geometric proof of Theorem \ref{thm:CongruenceGrowth} by constructing towers of retractions of ball quotients onto totally geodesic complex curves.
 Our retractions are the ones described by Deraux \cite{Deraux}.

+For $n = 3$, we can produce a similar result with exponent $\frac{3}{15}$.
+However our result is not optimal there, as Cossutta has a lower bound of $\mathrm{vol}(M_j)^{\frac{1}{4}}$ \cite{Cossutta}, and it would be interesting to achieve that lower bound geometrically.
+Our methods would easily imply that Theorem \ref{thm:CongruenceGrowth} holds for all $n$ and exponent $\frac{3}{n^2 + 2 n}$ if there exist examples of retractions of this kind for $n > 3$, but we know of no examples.
 Simon Marshall informed us that the correct upper bound from endoscopy should be $b_1(M_j) \ll \mathrm{vol}(M_j)^{\frac{n + 1}{n^2 + 2 n}}$ for all $n \ge 2$, and it would be very interesting to find the optimal growth rate and give a geometric interpretation.

 We now describe the organization of the paper.
 In \S \ref{sec:Prelims} we briefly give some preliminaries on ball quotients and arithmetic groups.
 In \S \ref{sec:Hirzebruch} we describe Hirzebruch's ball quotient \cite{Hirzebruch} and build the families $\{A_j\}$ and $\{B_j\}$ from Theorem \ref{thm:MainCusped}.
 In the process, we prove Theorem \ref{thm:fgkernel}.
 We then prove Theorem \ref{thm:MoreFG} in \S \ref{sec:MoreFG}.
 In \S \ref{sec:DM} we construct the families $\{C_j\}$ and $\{D_j\}$ and prove Theorem \ref{thm:CongruenceGrowth}.
 In \S \ref{sec:Qns} we make some closing remarks and raise some questions.